Updated: October 1, 2020

 3. An Accent Wall

 There are many ways you can create an accent wall.
-A bold contrasting paint color, wallpaper or add a material like wood, slate or leather tiles as featured below.
+A bold contrasting paint color, wallpaper or add a material like wood, slate or leather tiles.

 4. A stunning accessory like a piece of art, a light fixture, a hand woven carpet, or a baby grand piano